huggingface/blog/leaderboard-3c3h-aragen.md

 ### Self Bias Analysis

-Self Bias was analyzed by comparing how judges scored their own responses versus other models.
-The table below summarizes the results, sorted by Jury scored performance (descending):
+As reported in [this study](https://arxiv.org/pdf/2404.13076) and several other studies as well, usually some biases get introduced when a Large Language Model acts as both the evaluator and the evaluatee.
+To analyze self-bias, we compared how judges scored their own responses versus others.
+The table below summarizes the results:

 | Model Name                            | GPT-4o-mini | Claude-3.5-sonnet  | Llama 3.1-405b | GPT-4o  |
 |---------------------------------------|-------------|--------------------|----------------|---------|